-4.3.4 CAS number, EC number for the substance
+4.3.4 CAS number, EC number for the substance Numerical identifiers

 4.3.4.1 The Chemical Abstract Service (CAS) Registry Number should be provided where available.
 Chemical Abstract Service Registry Numbers provide a unique identification.
-The European Communities (EC) Number should also be provided where available.
+Other regional numerical identifiers, such as the European Communities (EC) Number should also be provided where available and applicable. [we shouldn't be biased towards one particular region.
+We should also take account of intended supply regions: Why include the EC number if the supplier does not intend to sell the product in Europe?